yildirimdata/EDA_projects/README.md

 2 Telecom churn rate

-  - data cleaning
+  - data cleaning : mainly based on numpy and pandas libraries

   - feature engineering

+  - statistical insights and visualizations

-  - visualizations to get the churn rate
+  - visualizations to get the churn rate : matplotlib and seaborn libraries